 If you love fresh, ripe tomatoes as much as I do, then you'll love this recipe for tomato pie.
 It's super simple and takes just a few ingredients.
 Tomato pie works great as a main course, or as a side dish.

 When I was growing up we had a small garden in our yard, right behind the pool.
 My grandfather grew basil, mint, parsley, squash, cucumbers, eggplant and yes, tomatoes.
 Tons of tomatoes!
-We had so many that at the end of the season, Pop Pop would pick the green ones and wrap them in newspaper, and let them sit in the basement windows until they ripened.
-No one in my family was a canner or a jar-er, we just loved tomatoes in our salads and on our sangwiches.
-Throughout the years though, I’ve found other ways to enjoy tomatoes: salsas, picos, sundried in pastas and with chicken dishes; even roasted for soups and sauces.
+We had so many that at the end of the season, Pop Pop would pick any unripened tomatoes and wrap them in newspaper, and let them sit in the basement windows until they ripened, and we were blessed with fresh garden tomatoes all year round.

-The Best Damn Tomato Pie (Recipe)
+The Best Damn Tomato Pie You'll Ever Eat (Recipe)

 Recently, I remembered a recipe I tried a hundred years ago (OK more like 15) for tomato pie and thought to myself, ‘Self--you really need to make that tomato pie again, it was like the best damn tomato pie you ever ate’.
 Made with juicy, ripe tomatoes, fresh basil and 3 different types of ooey, gooey cheeses--I have to agree with myself--this pie is pretty damn good.

-Would you do anything to tweak this pie?
+Would you do anything to tweak this tomato pie?
 I was thinking maybe giving it a Greek twist by using feta instead of moots, and dill and oregano instead of basil.
 Or adding chorizo, cheddar and onion for a Mexican flair.
 Let me know what you think in the comments below!